Knowing What Is War...

 One who harasses others with unreasonable or unjust severity.

-— harasses others with unreasonable or unjust severity — is exactly what is done when the government acts outside The Constitution's granted powers.
+—harasses others with unreasonable or unjust severity, this is exactly what the government does when it acts outside The Constitution's granted powers.

 1. To violate; to break laws or contracts.